prettier/prettier/README.md

 all original styling and ensures that all outputted JavaScript conforms to a consistent style.
 (See this [blog post](http://jlongster.com/A-Prettier-Formatter))

-*Warning*: This is a beta, but should solidify fairly quickly.
+*Warning*: This is a beta, and the format may change over time.
+If you aren't OK with the format changing, wait for a more stable version.

 This goes way beyond [eslint](http://eslint.org/) and other projects [built on it](https://github.com/feross/standard).
 Unlike eslint,